murraycu/angular-bigoquiz-client/README.md

 Run `gcloud app deploy`, assuming that the gcloud SDK has been configure correctly for the correct project, and that project is active.

 This uses the app.yaml file.

+## Deploying the project-wide Dispatch rules:

+Run `gcloud app deploy dispatch.yaml`

+This specifes the subdomain-to-service mappings for both the client (this project) and the server (go-bigoquiz-server).
+TODO: Find a way to split the dispatch rules into two files, one in each project.